Diagrams for Proportions

 Beham recommended constructing proportion diagrams with nine fields.
 Within the grid, further subdividing construction lines and a diagonal should be drawn as well as “Pünctlein” (little dots), to be placed on precisely designated lines.
 From these dots the strokes of a compass would pre-determine specific contour segments of a horse, which would later be expanded into the whole outline of the animal’s body.
 [1]

-Another clue to the actual use of the construction method envisaged for Dürer is supplied by a drawing by Hans Baldung Grien (1484 or 1485 – 1545) with the Portrait of the dead Erasmus of Rotterdam.
-In his study, Baldung drew an (irregular) grid over the head of the deceased.
-He inscribed a circle onto it and criss-crossed it with diagonals.
+A further indication of the actual use of the construction methods presented by Dürer is provided by a drawing by Hans Baldung, known as Grien (1484 or 1485–1545), depicting the dead Erasmus of Rotterdam.
+In this study, Baldung placed an (irregular) grid over the head of the deceased.
+He inscribed a circle within it and intersected it with diagonals.
+In doing so, the artist verified the proportions of the dead man, apparently in search of regularity and harmony.
+A UV image makes this procedure more clearly visible.
+[2]

 In the work of the Italian sculptor and art theorist Lorenzo Ghiberti (1378 – 1455) can also be found a clue about grids for heads.
 In the third commentary of the unfinished Commentarii, which discusses a modular system for the body of a man, is written: “(...) we begin with the measure of the head and draw each section of it in its height and divide said head into nine squares (...).”
 [3]